Learning with Differentially Private (Sliced) Wasserstein Gradients: A Framework for Deep Learning

 \subsection{Inner-Clipping of the Gradients}

 Directly applying \Cref{theorem:gradient_sensitivity} to general deep learning models is typically infeasible, as the required boundedness conditions are not satisfied.
-As a solution, we propose to introduce three hyperparameters $M \geq 0$, $L_1 \geq 0$, and $L_2 \geq 0$, and to use as a proxy for ${\nabla}_{\theta}W_2^2$ the following quantity (named $\nabla^{M,L_1,L_2}_{\theta}W_2^2$) :
+As a solution, we propose to introduce three hyperparameters $M \geq 0$, $L_1 \geq 0$, and $L_2 \geq 0$, and to use as a proxy for ${\nabla}_{\theta}W_2^2$ the following quantity:

-where for all i and j, we have $U_i = \proj_M \p{g_{\theta}(x_i)}$ and $V_j = \proj_M \p{h_{\theta}(z_j)}.$ This technique is known as \emph{``clipping"} and was historically introduced as a preprocessing of the gradients for problems with a finite-sum structure \cite{abadi2016deep}.
+where for all i and j, we have $U_i = \proj_M \p{g_{\theta}(x_i)}$, $V_j = \proj_M \p{h_{\theta}(z_j)}$, and $\sigma, \tau$ are defined as in Section \ref{sec:WassersteinGradients}.
+This technique is known as \emph{``clipping"} and was historically introduced as a preprocessing of the gradients for problems with a finite-sum structure \cite{abadi2016deep}.
 For Wasserstein gradients, note that we also need to clip the \emph{activations}.
 Now, \Cref{theorem:gradient_sensitivity} applies and one may add noise to this quantity to make it private with the Gaussian mechanism.